comegrant/dbt_docs_test/projects/data-model/transform/models/silver/product_layer/_product_layer__docs.md

 # Product Variations
 {% docs column__product_variation_id %}

-The primary key of the product variations in the product layer database.
-A product variation has a specified size, meals and portions, unlike the corresponding product where the size, portions and meals is not specified.
+The unique identifier of the product variations in the product layer database.
+The product variation is the lowest granularity of a product and represents different variations of a product in terms of meals and portions for instance.
+The variation is what the customer order when they make a purchase.

 {% enddocs %}